1-Propanol: Preparation

+Other proposed industrial processes include the two-step isomerization and hydrogenation of propylene oxide.

 A traditional laboratory preparation of 1-propanol involves treating n-propyl iodide with moist Ag2O.

+1-Propanol can also be prepared via the hydrogenation of acrolein with metal catalysts.

 Safety

 1-Propanol is thought to be similar to ethanol in its effects on the human body, but 2 to 4 times more potent according to a study conducted on rabbits.
 Many toxicology studies find oral acute LD_{50} ranging from 1.9 g/kg to 6.5 g/kg (compared to 7.06 g/kg for ethanol).
 It is metabolized into propionic acid.
 Effects include alcoholic intoxication and high anion gap metabolic acidosis.
 As of 2011, one case of lethal poisoning was reported following oral ingestion of 500mL of 1-propanol.
 Due to a lack of long term data, the carcinogenicity of 1-propanol in humans is unknown.

 1-Propanol as fuel

 1-Propanol has a high octane number and is suitable for use as engine fuel.
 However, propanol is too expensive to use as a motor fuel.
 The research octane number (RON) of propanol is 118, and the anti-knock index (AKI) is 108.